AlexOla-NG/travel-planner/README.md

 ### Environmental Variables

 The project's environmental variables (for the development environment) are stored in a `.env` file in the project root.
-This file is intended for use during docker container creation.

 #### Required Packages and Server